Input files¶

 computes the distributions of all interactions specified in

-and writes all tabulated distributions as files
+settings.xml and writes all tabulated distributions as files

-.
+interaction name.dist.new.
 A mapping file can be provided with

-the option --cg
+the option --cg.

 When calculating the angular distribution, an additional option

-has to be added to the settings file.
+<threebody> has to be added to the settings file.
 For example,

-file for calculating the angular distribution between
+the settings.xml file for calculating the angular distribution between

 three beads of type A which are all within a cutoff distance of 0.37 (nm) might look like: